UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 for are: syntax coloring and highlighting, auto indentation, and auto completion.
 You can find editors with even more features than these, so experiment with different alternatives and decide what's best for you.

-.. topic:: **Notepad?
-Notepad++**

-   Most of the scripts presented in this chapter were coded using Notepad++.
-This Windows-based open source text editor is not Python specific, but handles Python syntax highlighting well.
-You can download Notepad++ from their website: http://notepad-plus.sourceforge.net
-   If you are using Linux or OSX, there are plenty of native alternatives that may serve you even better.

-Blender Text Editor
+UPBGE Text Editor
 *******************

-As you probably know, Blender has its own internal text editor (see next figure).
+As you probably know, UPBGE has its own internal text editor (see next figure).
 Although it may not be as powerful as software designed exclusively for this particular task, it can be very convenient.
 It's useful for quick tests, small scripts, or when you want to keep everything bundled inside the Blender file.
 Here are its main features: